scsoares/scsoares/README.md

 ## Hi there, I'm Sarah 👋

-📍 Las Palmas de Gran Canaria, Spain
+Frontend developer based in Las Palmas de Gran Canaria, Spain.

-Completing my full stack web development degree and working as a front end developer intern.

-- 🌱 Currently learning: **ReactJS, Sass**

 - Relevant projects I made or took part in: <br />
 [Locadoo - a website where you can search for movies by keywords and themes](https://locadoo.vercel.app) <br />